-White lined geckos are prone to stomatitis, or mouth rot, a disease common among gecko species.
-If infected, they'll have a cheeselike ooze (which is actually pus) may appear around the mouth, along with redness.
+White-lined geckos are prone to stomatitis, or mouth rot, a disease common among gecko species.
+If infected, they'll have a cheeselike ooze (which is actually pus) which may appear around the mouth, along with redness.

 If you notice your gecko is drooling, this may be a sign of another common ailment; excess saliva usually indicates a respiratory infection.